In Swedish: Småtrollen och den stora översvämningen, 1945

 In English: The Moomins and the Great Flood, 2005

 Söderström & Co published the first Moomin story – The Moomins and the Great Flood – in Swedish.
 It is the story about Moominmamma’s and Moomintroll’s search for the missing Moominpappa last seen wandering with the Hattifatteners.
-It is also a story how they found their way to the beautiful Moominvalley, born as a result of the great flood.
+It is also a story of how they found their way to the beautiful Moominvalley, born as a result of the great flood.

-In this first Moomin book we’ll get to know the few main characters of Moominvalley: Moomin family living in a Moominhouse – Moominpappa, Moominmamma and Moomintroll as well as Sniff, Hemulens and Hattifatteners.
+In this first Moomin book we’ll get to know the few main characters of Moominvalley: The Moomin family living in a Moominhouse – Moominpappa, Moominmamma and Moomintroll as well as Sniff, Hemulens and Hattifatteners.
 Also the ancient moomintrolls, the ancestors, are introduced in the first Moomin book as characters living behind the stoves of people’s houses.

 The book didn’t succeed at first, and it was translated into Finnish not until 1991.
 This was also the last Moomin book that was translated into English, in 2005, to celebrate 60 years of the Moomins.
-What confused publishers the most was the fact that the book was written for both adults and children and not only for one or the another.
+What confused publishers the most was the fact that the book was written for both adults and children and not only for one or the other.

 Although only 219 copies of the book The Moomins and the Great Flood were sold in 1946, the next Moomin book, Comet in Moominland, was published already in 1946.
 Writing and drawing Moomin stories gave Tove a new vent for expressing herself.